jpivarski-talks/2023-11-02-atlas-gpu-python-tutorial/README.md

 ```

 7. Click the blue `+` button and "2023-11-02-atlas-gpu-python-tutorial" should be available as an alternate kernel.
 Notebooks created with this kernel will have all of the Python packages, as will any notebooks in which you "Change kernel..." ("Kernel" menu) to this kernel.

+The notebooks for this tutorial are in the 2023-11-02-atlas-gpu-python-tutorial folder (see the file browser in the left panel).